 - Buy an anniversary card

-A planning systems would instruct you to rank these tasks according how urgent they are.
+Most planning systems would instruct you to rank these tasks according to how urgent they are.
 If it’s really urgent, do it first…if it’s not so urgent, it can wait.
 You get it.

 But here’s the problem with urgency: